ICON (microcomputer)

 The ICON (also the CEMCorp ICON, Burroughs ICON, and Unisys ICON, and nicknamed the bionic beaver) was a networked personal computer built specifically for use in schools, to fill a standard created by the Ontario Ministry of Education.
 It was based on the Intel 80186 CPU and ran an early version of QNX, a Unix-like operating system.
 The system was packaged as an all-in-one machine similar to the Commodore PET, and included a trackball for mouse-like control.
-Over time a number of GUI-like systems appeared for the platform, based on the system's NAPLPS-based graphics system.
+Over time, a number of GUI-like systems appeared for the platform, based on the system's NAPLPS-based graphics system.

-The ICON was widely used, mostly in high schools in the mid to late 1980s, but disappeared after that time with the widespread introduction of PCs and Apple Macintoshes.
+The ICON was widely used in the mid to late 1980s, but disappeared after that time with the widespread introduction of PCs and Apple Macintoshes.